-At December 31, 2019 and 2018, unrecognized tax benefits are \$4.1 million and \$2.4 million respectively, including tax positions included in IAC's consolidated tax return filings.
-If unrecognized tax benefits at December 31, 2019 are subsequently recognized, income tax provision would be reduced by \$4.0 million.
-The comparable amount as of December 31, 2018 is \$2.4 million.
-The Company believes that it is reasonably possible that its unrecognized tax benefits could decrease by \$1.4 million by December 31, 2020, due to potential settlements; \$1.2 million of which would reduce the income tax provision.
+At December 31, 2020 and 2019, unrecognized tax benefits, including interest, are \$5.3 million and \$4.1 million respectively; all of which are for tax positions included in IAC's consolidated tax return filings.
+If unrecognized tax benefits at December 31, 2020 are subsequently recognized, the income tax provision would be reduced by \$5.1 million.
+The comparable amount as of December 31, 2019 is \$4.0 million.
+The Company believes that it is reasonably possible that its unrecognized tax benefits could decrease by \$0.5 million by December 31, 2021, due to settlements, all of which would reduce the income tax provision.